While it’s important not to bathe your dog too often, sometimes they need a little freshening up. Here’s our guide to the best dog shampoos.

 Step 1: Assess Your Dog’s Medical Requirements

-If your dog has flaky skin, dandruff, a dull coat, sensitive skin, or is prone to hot spots, you should seek veterinary advice.
-These symptoms could be caused by a variety of health problems, such as allergies, skin infections, and excessive licking, and may require a medicated shampoo or other treatment.
+You should seek veterinary advice if your dog has flaky skin, dandruff, a dull coat, sensitive skin, or is prone to hot spots.
+According to PetMD, these symptoms could be caused by various health problems, such as allergies, skin infections, and excessive licking, and may require a medicated shampoo or other treatment.

-If your dog is just a bit smelly, likes to roll in mud, or suffers from mild skin dryness, an over-the-counter shampoo is probably all you need.
+If your dog is smelly, likes to roll in the mud, or suffers from mild skin dryness, an over-the-counter shampoo is probably all you need.

 Step 2: Understand Your Dog’s Coat Requirements